Want to join the fun and become an expert craps player? This is just the guide for you.

 If you want to bet on a single roll of the dice, you can place a ‘field bet’, where you’ll win even money if one of the numbers on this section of the table is rolled.

 Other bets include proposition bets, hardways and come bets, which all rely on different number combinations coming up.
-There are so many different ways to win at craps, but once you’ve learnt a few of the basics, you’ll realise what an easy and exciting game it is!
+There are so many different ways to win at craps, but once you’ve learned a few of the basics, you’ll realise what an easy and exciting game it is!

 It’s normal for first timers to walk up to the craps table in a casino and feel a little bit lost at what’s going on.
 One thing you’ll notice is that craps has its own language which you’ll probably want to brush up on before you play.